gmaclennan/mapeo-docs/docs/README.md

 ![](.gitbook/assets/mapeo-offline%20%281%29.png)

 Mapeo is an open source, local-first map editor.
 Mapeo makes it easy for individuals or teams to create maps and organize stories and knowledge.
+Update test.

 ## Built on solid foundations